What is integrity, anyway?

 As I move through my own business life, I realize just how true this is.
 Why would you choose to work with someone you can’t trust?
 Why would you want to go into business with someone who doesn’t stick to their word and can’t be trusted?
 Obviously, there are occasions when the rent needs paying and a person has less choice where they work than is optimal – but if you had the freedom to choose with whom you worked, why wouldn’t you go for someone with principles and integrity, someone you actually like?

-If this is resonating with you, why not pick up the phone and talk to me about how I can use my business consulting experience to help your business develop a culture built on integrity?
+If this is resonating with you, why not pick up the phone and talk to me about how I can use my small business consulting experience to help your business develop a culture built on integrity?
 I’m at (615) 219-9181.

 Integrity in business

 So, we’ve established at least what I think integrity is all about.
-Let’s agree on the basics and ask this question: so how does my acting with integrity help my business consulting firm?
+Let’s agree on the basics and ask this question: so how does my acting with integrity help my small business consulting firm?
 Here are a few things I’ve learned over the years that I truly believe apply across the business board.

 - Build a good reputation – Trust and respect in the workplace don’t just foster a positive, healthy culture and environment, they also establish and then build your reputation.
 Suppliers trust you to pay them, employees trust you to keep your word, investors trust you to invest wisely and scale the business.
 And good words can spread like wildfire.